vpenso/scripts/docs/slurm/accounts.md

 Level    | Description
 ---------|--------------
-none     | Regular user, no special privileges operator | Can add, modify, and remove any database object (user, account, etc), and add other operators admin    | Act as if root
+none     | Regular user, no special privileges. operator | Can add, modify, and remove any database object (user, account, etc), and add other operators. admin    | Same level of privileges as an operator in the database.
+Can also alter anything on `slurmctld` as if root.

 ### Coordinator